Parafilaria multipapillosa: Ancient history

 Over 2,100 years ago two Chinese armies traveled 10,000 km to find "Heavenly Horses" or Ferghana horses, apparently infected with a tiny worm causing them to "sweat blood" from skin sores:

 "Sometime earlier the emperor [ Wudi ] had divined by the Book of Changes and been told that "divine horses are due to appear" from the northwest".
 When the Wusun came with their horses, which were of an excellent breed, he named them "heavenly horses".
 Later, however, he obtained the blood-sweating horses from Dayuan [= Ferghana], which were even hardier.
 He therefore changed the name of the Wusun horses, calling them "horses from the western extremity", and used the name "heavenly horses" for the horses of Dayuan."

-P. multipapillosa is thought to have been the cause of the "blood-sweating" of these famous and much desired horses from Ferghana, which Emperor Wu of Han China (Wudi) renamed "Heavenly Horses" (c.
+Parafilaria multipapillosa is thought to have been the cause of the "blood-sweating" of these famous and much desired horses from Ferghana, which Emperor Wu of Han China (Wudi) renamed "Heavenly Horses" (c.
 113 BCE).
 In response, the Emperor sent out Li Guangli, the brother of his favorite concubine, he was given 6,000 horsemen and 20,000 infantry soldiers.[1]
 Li's army had to cross the Taklamakan Desert and his supplies soon ran out.
 After a gruesome march of over 1,000 miles he finally arrived to the country of Dayuan, but what remained of his army was exhausted and starving.[1]
 Li lost many men along the way in petty fights with local rulers.
 After a severe defeat at a place called Yucheng, Li concluded that he was not strong enough to take the enemy capital and therefore returned to Dunhuang about 102 BC.

 Emperor Wudi responded by giving Li Guangli a much larger army along with a huge number of oxen, donkeys and camels to carry supplies.
 With this force he had no difficulty reaching Khujand (called Ershi by the Chinese), the Dayuan capital.
 He lost half his army during the march,[1] but after a 40-day siege the Chinese had broken through the outer wall and cut off the water supply.
 The nobles of Ershi killed their king and sent his head to Li Guangli, offering the Chinese all the horses they wanted.
 Li accepted the offer, appointed one of the nobles to be the new king and withdrew with a tribute of 3,000 horses.[1]
 On his return journey all the petty states accepted Chinese sovereignty.
 He reached the Jade Gate about 100 BC with 10,000 men and 1,000 horses.